 If your dog has a bad habit of eating unnatural things like feces or garbage, you need to do your best to prevent this from happening, and you have to take your dog to regular dental checks.
 The veterinarian will prescribe you certain food additives rich with minerals (calcium, potassium, phosphorus) and vitamins (B, A) if needed.

 After the treatment, the best thing to do is to use products that prevent plaque and tartar and that keep the breath always fresh.
-Pup Science Canine Dental Water Additive is a product that can help you with that.
-The good side of this product is that there is no need to brush teeth; you just pour the product into the dog’s bowl with water and mix it.
+Like dental water additives, for example.
+The good side of these products is that there is no need to brush teeth; you just pour the product into the dog’s bowl with water and mix it.

 If your dog suffers from diabetes or from kidney or liver disease, it has to be treated as soon as possible.
 After the condition is treated or is under treatment, with the help of dental products, the bad breath should disappear.

 Home Remedies for Stinky Dog Breath

 If your dog doesn’t have serious problems like gum disease, cavities, or large amounts of plaque, you can try some homemade remedies that might help you with the prevention of plaque to get rid of bad breath.
 You can try apple cider vinegar, aloe vera, and chamomile tea.

 Concentrated apple cider vinegar can upset a dog’s stomach, so it’s necessary to dilute it with water first.
 After diluting it, you can soak the gauze or a clean cloth and clean the teeth with it.
 Make sure the dog does not swallow it.